 These are not ordinary brownies, but rather a cross between a brownie, chocolate soufflé and fudge.
 They are deceptively light and a little piece goes a long way.
 And because so much of the structure comes from eggs, sugar and chocolate, you can use wheat free flour and make gluten free brownies, or use regular all-purpose for traditional.
 Then again, traditional doesn't exactly describe these because the texture is lighter than a typical fudge brownie and these are 0% cakey.

 My only request is that if you try the recipe, stick with the loaf pan.
 I’ve tried doubling and tripling this recipe over the years, but the loaf pan gives the best results, by which I mean crusty edges and a soft centers.
 And definitely store these in the refrigerator or the freezer.
 Also, the only gluten free flour I've tested with is Bob's Red Mill.
 If you use a different gluten free blend, let me know how it works!
 I think any flour will be fine so long as you weigh out 2.1 oz on a scale.

-- 4 ounces unsalted butter, cut into chunks
+- 114 grams unsalted butter cut into chunks (4 oz)

-- 1 cup (7 ounces) granulated sugar, ground fine in a coffee grinder or processor
+- 210 grams 7 ounces granulated sugar, ground fine in a coffee grinder or processor (1 cup)

 - 1 teaspoon vanilla extract